mr-zwets/Cauldron_Swap_Test/README.md

 - CashScript doesn't currently support the `<withdraw_pkh>` templated variables in the middle of the contract code -> solved: replace the template string in the Artifact's `bytecode` before initalizing contract

+- Artifacts expect to use a `FunctionIndex` argument when there more than 1 `abi` function -> solved: use 2 separate Artifacts to represent the Cauldron contract

 - How to find all Cauldron contracts when they are all at unique addresses?
 -> solved: use their centralized endpoint for info for now